Cross-Tool Translation: Learning from Multiple AI Assistants¶

 Two formal standards make cross-tool translation concrete:

-Agent Skills (agentskills.io) — Adopted by 30+ tools (Claude Code, Copilot, VS Code, Cursor, Codex, Gemini CLI, Junie, Roo Code, Goose).
+Agent Skills (agentskills.io) is adopted by 30+ tools: Claude Code, Copilot, VS Code, Cursor, Codex, Gemini CLI, Junie, Roo Code, and Goose.
 A single SKILL.md works across all compatible agents.

-AGENTS.md — Under the Linux Foundation's Agentic AI Foundation, supported by 20+ platforms.
-Provides build steps, test commands, and conventions to any agent.
+AGENTS.md sits under the Linux Foundation's Agentic AI Foundation, supported by 20+ platforms.
+It gives any agent build steps, test commands, and conventions.

-• VS Code reads .claude/agents/*.md — maps Claude-specific tool names to its own system, so one agent definition works in both
+.claude/agents/*.mdand maps Claude-specific tool names to its own system, so one agent definition works in both - Copilot reads

-• MCP servers — both Claude Code and Copilot support the Model Context Protocol using the same server ecosystem
+.claude/skills/and discovers skills in Claude's directories alongside.github/skills/paths - Both Claude Code and Copilot support the Model Context Protocol using the same set of servers

 The same underlying patterns use different names across tools: